 Client 8 – WP Buffs, WordPress Maintenance/Service

-Our eighth client, WP Buffs, is a Kinsta partner and provides 24/7 technical support partner for any individual, business or organization with a WordPress website.
+Our eighth client, WP Buffs, is a Kinsta partner and provides 24/7 technical support and WordPress maintenance services for any individual, business or organization with a WordPress website.
 They handle unlimited edits, performance enhancements, daily health maintenance, and regular security troubleshooting so their customers don’t have to.

 After migrating WP Buffs, their site’s average response time went from ~850 ms down to ~425 ms. That’s a 100% increase in performance!